Brief:

 Response:

-using the power of parody, With a rousing voice over from national treasure Alan Cumming, and an impeccable soundtrack provided by local legends Tide Lines, our film took to the hills in an unforgettable way and with an urgent message...
-Save Our Screen Machine.
+using the power of parody, With rousing voice over from national treasure Alan Cumming, our film took to the hills in an unforgettable way, and with an urgent message. a message that was echoed in landing page copy, posters, badges and dm too.

 results: